grantkoji/NameEm-client/README.md

 Next, follow these steps before running npm start
 1. `cd NameEm-client`
 2. `npm start`
-  - you will be asked if you want to start on a different port, select yes
+  - You will be asked if you want to start on a different port, select yes

 ### External Resources for Access
 ---